 (e) pedwar + chwech − wyth = dau

 Look at the days of the week and find out what they are called in Welsh.
-Then turn to CD 1 Trac 13 to practise saying them.
+Then listen to the audio clip and practise saying them.

 Now try to say the days of the week in order in Welsh, starting with Sunday.
 Use the jumbled list below to help you.

-Listen to the dialogue on CD 1 Trac 15 and fill in the missing words.
+Listen to the dialogue in the audio clip below and fill in the missing words.